 Sometimes you might forget to renew the domain names before they expire.
-Unfortunately, this can be a time where a domain brokers purchases you domain name.
-These are agencies who take popular sites and purchase with the intent of holding the domain until their inflated price is met.
+Unfortunately, this can be a time when a domain broker purchases the domain name out from under you.
+These are agencies that take popular sites and purchase with the intent of holding the domain until their inflated price is met.
 As unfortunate as this may be, sometimes it is best to purchase a new domain name for cost efficiency.

 Benefits to using a Fully Qualified Domain Name for your Hostname

 By using a unique domain name, you can reduce editing time.
 You may have a script that calls to the servers IP, instead of the hostname, to correctly function.
-Best practice is to use the hostname because future migrations may change IP addresses/ranges.
-Using the hostname can save you a lot of time in the long run, depending on your infrastructure and coding.
+The best practice is to use the hostname because future migrations may change IP addresses/ranges.
+Using the hostname can save you a lot of time eventually, depending on your infrastructure and coding.

 Using SSH for Windows 10, 7/8, and Mac OS X

-To change your server hostname on Ubuntu 16.04, we will need to connect to your server.
-For this article, we will be using SSH “Secure Shell” to access the server and issues commands.
+To change your server hostname on Ubuntu 16.04, we will need to connect to your VPS server.
+For this article, we will be using SSH “Secure Shell” to access the server and issue commands.
 SSH is a powerful tool that will allow us to establish a secure connection with your server, diagnose, and issue remote commands.
 For more information on the SSH protocol, you can visit the following link for our New User SSH Tutorial.

 There are a few ways to use SSH depending on your operating system.
 We’ve have included some examples below followed by links with more information.